 Hiring for a management role is a major step for any business.
 You're bringing on a long-term strategic partner who'll have an impact on many different aspects of the business, not just within their own team.
 Management turnover is extremely costly, both financially and for team motivation and employee productivity.

 To get the most out of your job interviews, prepare your manager interview questions in advance and make sure to consult with the key stakeholders the new hire will be accountable to.
+Ensure you have read every candidate's CV and reference letters to ask specific questions concerning their experience.
 We've got 20 manager interview questions for you to use, as well as tips for the interviewer and a list of what qualities to look out for.

 Behavioral interview questions are used to learn more about your candidate's work experience, their personality and how they will approach the management role.
 From their background and experience you're seeing whether they'll be a good fit for your organization, and have the attitude and approach you're looking for.

 This should be an easy question to set the stage and get your candidate comfortable with talking about their background.
 It's a more open-ended way of asking, "What are your strengths and weaknesses?", and lets you dig into more details about their knowledge and experience.

 In answering this question, you're assessing what your candidate wants to bring to the company and whether they have experience in building out a good team.
 Explain the deliverables and expectations you have for the role and see how they plan to achieve these.